amoghakella/Conference-Video-Summarizer/README.md

 * The script launches Chrome and interacts with slides automatically.
 * Summaries are generated with **Claude**, so Anthropic API credits are required.
 * OCR results may vary depending on slide formatting.

-Here are the improvements in summarizer_robust.py relative to summarizer.py.
-* Improve error handling and produce meaningful messages instead of crashing.
-* Organize the code into modular functions.
-* Add checks for missing dependencies, invalid credentials, invalid URLs, API errors, and Selenium issues.
-* Make the flow clearer and shorter while preserving existing functionality.

-Here are the improvements in summarizer_faster.py relative to summarizer_robust.py.
-* Adding parallel Claude API calls to speed up summarization.
-* Caching OCR results to skip reprocessing slides.
-* Adding logging and a progress bar for better usability.